 - Can I change the phone number on a GSM SIM card?

-- What is a PUK code and what do I need it for?
+- What is a PUK code and why do I need it?

 - What does invalid SIM card mean?